atzbencam/Resume/README.md

 1. Utilized SQL to retrieve data from Data Bricks for clients ad-hoc requests
 2. Develop and maintain Market Access Payer Dashboard

    a.
-Conveyed how many people were on the drug/stopped taking drug/and claim status - i.e approved/rejected/reversed
+In charge of producing and maintaing Market Access Payer Dashboard data that was updated monthly

    b.
-Streamlined an excel workbook with sum-ifs equations so that data can be updated in       dashboard.
+Data was maintained via an Excel file with sum-ifs equations that calculated appropriate estimates and then pasted onto dashboard

 ### Chewy - Supply Chain Assistant 06/21 - 09/21